 - Trim edges even and brush edges with a super thin coat of water.
 Fold edges over to create a border.

-- Place butter and 1 tablespoon sugar in a sauté pan along with apple slices.
+- Place butter and 1 tablespoon of sugar in a sauté pan along with apple slices.
 Heat on medium while turning a few times until al dente.
 About 5 minutes.
 Remove from heat.

 - On pre-baked puff pastry scatter onions on bottom.
 Top with apple slices.
 Cut Brie in thin slices and place all over.

 - Return to oven for approximately another 20-25 minutes.
 Puff pastry is only delicious when properly baked and is no longer doughy.

 - For glaze, combine balsamic vinegar and sugar in a saucepan.
 Bring to a boil and turn to a strong simmer.
 Cook mixture until it starts to thicken and thinly coats bottom of saucepan when pan is tilted.
 Reduce to slightly less than 1/2 cup.
 Time will depend on type of heat source and pan.* Glaze can be thinned out with a few drops of water.

 - Remove puff pastry from oven and scatter walnuts and or pistachios on surface.
 Drizzle with balsamic vinegar glaze/reduction and sprinkle with oregano and coarse sea salt.

 - Remaining glaze can be stored in a refrigerator and is delicious on salads, grilled tuna, and more.